-I learned a hell of a lot in business school, but it wasn't until after I graduated that I fully realized how much I still didn't know.
-I'm not blaming Stanford in the least--they did the best they could with me--but one of the reasons I find my current work with MBA students so gratifying is that I'm helping them explore topics that will allow them be better prepared after graduation than I was.
+I learned a lot in business school, but it wasn't until after I graduated that I fully realized how much I still didn't know.
+I don't blame Stanford--they did the best they could with me--but one of the reasons I find my current work with MBA students so gratifying is that I'm helping them explore topics that will allow them be better prepared after graduation than I was.

-I recently had a chance to talk with Corey Ford, a former GSB student and current lecturer and Fellow at Stanford's Institute of Design (better known as the "d.school.")
+I recently had a chance to talk with Corey Ford, a former GSB student and lecturer and Fellow at Stanford's Institute of Design, aka the "d.school," [and currently Managing Partner of Matter.]
 We talked extensively about what he'd learned in business school, but I also asked him about what he didn't learn.

 His answers resonated with me--I had the same gaps in my knowledge 10 years ago.
 And despite the substantial innovations in the GSB's new curriculum, particularly its emphasis on experiential learning and leadership development, I don't know that we'll be teaching these lessons to our current students, either--perhaps because they're best learned after graduation.
 With big thanks to Corey for providing this framework, here are three lessons you (probably) won't learn in b-school: